Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 Free choice whether they visit Verdant to inform them on the current situation or explore more of the city
 - City POIs are
-	- Magic school (inaccessible due to lessons)
+	- [[Great Acadamy of Arcane Arts|Magic school]] (inaccessible due to lessons) in centroscopia
 		- Currently, Magic teacher of the school of enchantment present.
 Will coerce the party to leave.
-	- newspaper agency (can tell them about the Comets (ahh forgot what we talked about...))
+	- newspaper agency (2nd domain)
-		-
+		- Populated by Sophronia Galani DeLonghi idfk some long name
+			- She is a very shy dragonborn responsible for all of the news and distributions, and lead writer of the journal.
+	- Potion Store in first domain, selling an array of standard potions and such
 		- questgiver for bandit mission (second)
+	- Artifact and relic store in second domain
 	- story questgiver for Hunter tribe (first)
 		-
 	- shops and stores